top of page

 You can melt the with water, smash them with a wooden mallet or just watch them slowly melt.

-Whichever way you choose to "rescue" the bugs is absolutely perfect.
+Whichever way you choose to "rescue" the letters is absolutely perfect.
 Activities like this are inclusive.
 There is NO wrong way to play!!

 Not only are these FUN, but there are also so many learning opportunities.